natf17/shopify-spring-boot-embedded-app/README.md

 ### `ShopifyOriginFilter`
-- This filter makes sure the request possesses the necessary information to verify the request came from Shopify.
+- This filter makes sure the request possesses the necessary information to verify the request came from Shopify by checking for:
+	1. Checking the HMAC (/install/** and /login/app/oauth2/code/**)
+	2. A valid nonce (/login/app/oauth2/code/**)
-- If the request is to the application installation path, this filter sets a `ShopifyOriginToken` as the `Authentication` object if it is determined that the request came from Shopify (and if there is no "Shopify" Authentication object already).
+- If the request is to the application installation path (/install/**), this filter sets a `ShopifyOriginToken` as the `Authentication` object if it is determined that the request came from Shopify (and if there is no `OAuth2Token` authentication object already).
+If it comes from Shopify, this is an embedded app.
+A session attribute is added ("SHOPIFY_EMBEDDED_APP", true) to note this.
-- If the request is to what Shopify calls the "whitelisted redirection url", and if the request did not come from Shopify, a 403 response is sent via the AccessDeniedHandler.
+- If the request is to what Shopify calls the "whitelisted redirection url" (/login/app/oauth2/code/**), the request MUST come from Shopify.
+Otherwise, a 403 response is sent via the `AccessDeniedHandler`.
-- See ShopifyVerificationStrategy for how it is determined if a request came from Shopify
+- See `ShopifyVerificationStrategy` for how it is determined that a request came from Shopify
-- A session attrbiute is added ("SHOPIFY_EMBEDDED_APP", true) if authentication is being attempted as an embedded app

 ### `ShopifyExistingTokenFilter`
-- This filter matches the installation endpoint path (/install)
+- This filter matches the installation endpoint path (/install/**).
-- If there is a `ShopifyOriginToken` as the `Authentication`, attempt to replace it with a `OAuth2AuthenticationToken` using the `OAuth2AuthorizedClient` retrived from the `TokenService`.
+- If there is a `ShopifyOriginToken` as the `Authentication`, attempt to replace it with a `OAuth2AuthenticationToken` using the `OAuth2AuthorizedClient` retrieved from the `TokenService`.
 This will be successful only if this store has already been installed.
 As a side note, the only way this path can be reached with an `ShopifyOriginToken` is in the embedded app scenario, where Shopify itself invokes the installation uri.
-- If none exists (the store has not been installed as an embedded app or this call is comming as a regular request), this filter will not modify the `Authentication` in the `SecurityContextHolder`.
+- If none exists (the store has not been installed as an embedded app or this call is coming as a regular request), this filter clears the `Authentication` in the `SecurityContextHolder`.
-- For every request, clears the `SecurityContextHolder` of `AuthenticationRedirectUriHolder`.

 ### `ShopifyOAuth2AuthorizationRequestResolver`
 - Replaces the default: `DefaultOAuth2AuthorizationRequestResolver`
 - Invoked by `OAuth2AuthorizationRequestRedirectFilter`.
-- By default, this class will match any request that matches `/install/shopify`.
+- By default, this class will match any request that matches `/install/shopify` and is not authenticated (`OAuth2AuthenticationToken`).
-- Its `resolve(...)` method always returns null to override the filter's default redirection behavior.
+- Its `resolve(...)` method returns null to override the filter's default redirection behavior, EXCEPT when no shop parameter is provided.
+An implicit `OAuth2AuthorizationRequest` is returned so the filter could handle the redirect.
+This should never happen in an embedded app.
-- If the user is authenticated (via `OAuth2AuthenticationToken`) or if the shop parameter is not provided (if this is not from the embedded app, we at least need the shop name to initiate the OAuth flow with Shopify), then this class does nothing else.
+- Regardless of whether this resolver is called from an embedded app or not, it requires a "shop" request parameter
-- If not, this resolver...
+- This resolver...
 	1. Looks for a `ClientRegistration` that matches "/install/shopify".
 	2. Creates an `OAuth2AuthorizationRequest`:
 		- clientId: from `ClientRegistration`